-This dish if full of texture and flavour and the piece of Paneer doesn’t get lost in thick, creamy gravy.
-It’s surprisingly simple and quick to make dish, there is no forward planning involved and its perfect for a party or get together.
-And if you keep the spices mild, and use low fat paneer.. its indeed healthy too..
-What more do you want !?
-J
+This dish is full of flavours and the texture of Paneer doesn’t get lost in a thick gravy.
+It’s a surprisingly simple and quickly made dish, where there is no forward planning involved and is perfect for a party or get together.

 Check out more Paneer recipes from my kitchen –Here

-I do make Matar Paneer using 2-3 other recipes as well, but this one always gives the best results.
-It is a bit different than the rest since I add yoghurt and Milk to it, and it requires a bit of patience and practise to use it correctly, else it might curdle and ruin the whole curry.
-I have given very detailed instruction on how to add it, once you follow them correctly , you will be an expert in it J
+I do make Matar Paneer using different methods, but this recipe always gives the best results.
+It is a bit different than the rest since I add yoghurt and Milk to it, and it requires a bit of patience and practice to use it correctly, else it might curdle and ruin the whole curry.
+I have given detailed instructions on how to do that.

 You can also make this curry in a pressure cooker, following the same directions. ( ** check notes for more detailed instruction on cooking with a pressure cooker )